Judith Zaffirini: Civil lawsuits

 In July 2013, Zaffirini was twice sued in Bexar County for alleged "gross mismanagement" of an estate valued at $150 million.
-The sisters, Josefina Alexander Gonzalez (1914-2014) and Delfina E. Alexander (died 2008), together owned about one thousand acres in South Texas.
+The sisters, Josefina Alexander Gonzalez (1914–2014) and Delfina E. Alexander (died 2008), together owned about one thousand acres in South Texas.
 Between 1995 and 2002, five companies were organized to develop the property, but some of the businesses have long been inactive.
 The sisters further formed the Delfina and Josephina Alexander Family Trust designed to pass the proceeds of the holdings to Gonzalez's daughter, Rocio G. Guerra, and Gonzalez's two grandchildren.
 The second suit alleges that Zaffirini and two co-defendants, David H. Arredondo and Clarissa N. Chapa, committed tax fraud, forged documents, and paid themselves excessive fees in the amount of $420,000 for management of the Alexander holdings.
 The defendants are also accused of withholding money from the trust.
 Zaffirini's attorney-husband, Carlos Zaffirini Sr., said that Guerra and her children, have tried to break the trust on four occasions and that the basic issue centers on squabbling among the heirs over the collection of the money.
 Josefina Alexander Gonzales died in December 2014, five days before her 100th birthday.
-A temporary injunction against Zaffirini, Arredondo, and Chapa imposed by a trial court was reversed in November 2014 by the Texas Fourth Court of Appeals in San Antonio in an opinion written by Chief Justice Catherine Stone.

 In August 2016, the longstanding case was resolved without going to trial.
 Zaffirini delivered $35 million in cash and land to three Alexander family trusts that benefit Rocio Guerra, Zaffirini's second cousin, and Guerra's two children.
 The three are the sole heirs to the Alexander estate.
 In return, Zaffirini will take control of nearly 450 acres of undeveloped real estate off Del Mar Boulevard.
 Zaffirini will continue to serve as an executor and trustee of certain entities of the Alexander estate.